Steven Kwan Player Props: Guardians vs. Cubs

-On Saturday, Steven Kwan (on the back of going 2-for-5) and the Cleveland Guardians face the Chicago Cubs, whose starting pitcher will be Marcus Stroman.
-First pitch is at 7:15 PM ET.
+On Sunday, Steven Kwan (.262 batting average in his past 10 games, with three doubles, four walks and an RBI) and the Cleveland Guardians play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
+First pitch is at 2:20 PM ET.

-In his most recent game, he strung together two hits (going 2-for-5) against the Royals.
+He had a one-hit performance in his last game (1-for-4) against the Cubs.

 Steven Kwan Game Info & Props vs. the Cubs